 The Church of England is among religious bodies opposed to same-sex marriage

 Legislation to allow same-sex marriage in England and Wales won passage Tuesday in the House of Commons.

 The vote was 366 for, 161 against.
 The bill now goes to the House of Lords, where it will face further opposition.

 A rebellion within Prime Minister David Cameron’s Conservative Party threatened to derail the bill.

 Tuesday brought the second day of discussions on the legislation.
 Members of Parliament voted Monday on a series of amendments to the Marriage (Same Sex Couples) Bill.

-The Marriage Bill, as it was known, had the support of Prime Minister David Cameron, but his commitment has put him at odds with many in his Conservative Party and its grass-roots supporters.
+Cameron backs the bill but his commitment to it has put him at odds with many in his own party and its grassroots supporters.
 The Conservatives govern in coalition with the Liberal Democrats.

 The Church of England is among the religious bodies opposed to the new legislation.

-The issue of same-sex marriage has also divided other nations.
+The issue of same-sex marriage has also prompted wide disagreement elsewhere.

 On Saturday, French President Francois Hollande signed into law a bill allowing marriage and adoption for same-sex couples despite vocal opposition from many conservatives and the Catholic Church.